Acobat12/userscripts/README.md

 - `GM.addStyle(css)`
   - `css: String`
   - returns a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), resolved if succeeds, rejected with error message if fails
+- `GM.getPageData(extractor, ...args)`
+  - `extractor: Function`
+  - `args: Any[]` - optional, must be JSON-serializable
+  - runs the provided extractor function in the page context and returns only plain JSON-serializable data
+  - functions, DOM nodes, class instances, blobs, streams, and other active objects are rejected
+  - reserved object keys such as `__proto__`, `constructor`, and `prototype` are rejected
+  - returned values are untrusted page data, not privileged handles
+  - use this when a script needs page globals while still keeping `GM_*` APIs in the content-script context
+  - returns a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), resolved with the extractor result if succeeds, rejected with error message if fails
 - `GM.setValue(key, value)`
   - `key: String`
   - `value: Any` - any can be JSON-serialized